El Paso Holiday Model Train Display

-We’re pleased to present our Holiday Model Train Display in partnership with the Railroad Model and Historical Association of El Paso (“EPMR”). for the second year, now with an enhanced, larger exhibit and new collaboration with the City of El Paso’s 2022 WinterFest.
+We’re excited to bring back our El Paso Holiday Model Train Display presented in partnership with the Railroad Model and Historical Association of El Paso ("EPMR") for a third year, running November 20 - December 29!

 About the Railroad Model and Historical Association of El Paso ("EPMR")

 Established in 1950 at the old Lower Beaumont Army Hospital in El Paso, Texas the EPMR has a long history of sharing the art and science of model and full-scale railroading with the El Paso, Texas and Juarez, Mexico communities.
 Given the early creation of the association it is certainly one of the older model railroad clubs in the country.